IB DP Biology Origins of Cell Study Notes

 Miller and Urey conducted experiments which showed that the compounds present in the early atmosphere (methane, ammonia and hydrogen (✓✓)) could be used to make the organic carbon compounds necessary for life.
 They did this by heating up water and passing the steam (✓✓) through ammonia, methane and hydrogen and by using electricity to simulate the lightning (✓✓).
 They found that these conditions created amino acids (✓✓) and other organic carbon compounds.

-Why do some people not agree with Urey and Miller’s findings?
+Some people not agree with Urey and Miller’s findings because: –

 1. Some people think that the carbon compounds came from comets and meteorites colliding with Earth